Typeform/js-api-client/README.md

 - Get a list of your typeforms
 - Returns a list of typeforms with the payload [referenced here](https://developer.typeform.com/create/reference/retrieve-forms/).
+- You can set `page: "auto"` to automatically fetch all pages if there are more.
+It fetches with maximum `pageSize: 200`.

 #### `forms.get({ uid })`